-Inclusive leaders know diversity is about progress over perfection.
+Inclusive leaders know the growth mindset is about progress over perfection.

 Carol Dweck’s growth mindset is an important tool to keep in mind as an ally.
 The growth mindset operates under these key principles: